Justice Department sues to block UnitedHealth Group's $3.3 billion purchase of Amedisys

 NEW YORK (AP) — The Justice Department is suing to block UnitedHealth Group’s $3.3 billion purchase of Amedisys, citing concerns the combination would hinder access to home health and hospice services in the U.S.

-The antitrust complaint was filed in Maryland federal court Tuesday.
-In a statement, U.S. Attorney General Merrick Garland said the government is challenging UnitedHealth and Amedisys’ proposed merger because “patients and their families experiencing some of the most difficult moments of their lives deserve affordable, high quality care options.”
+That would mean less choice for patients looking for affordable care, the suit alleges, as well as fewer employment options for nurses seeking competitive pay and benefits.

+“American healthcare is unwell,” Assistant Attorney General Jonathan Kanter of the Justice Department’s antitrust division, said in a prepared statement.
+“Unless this $3.3 billion transaction is stopped, UnitedHealth Group will further extend its grip to home health and hospice care, threatening seniors, their families and nurses.”

-The suit follows UnitedHealth’s acquisition of LHC Group Inc., another home health and hospice provider.
-Since that transaction’s completion last year, the Justice Department said, UnitedHealth and Amedisys have emerged as the two largest providers of home health and hospice care in the country.
+Tuesday’s lawsuit follows UnitedHealth’s acquisition of LHC Group Inc., another home health and hospice provider.
+Since that transaction’s completion last year, the Justice Department said, UnitedHealth and Amedisys have emerged as two of the largest providers of home health and hospice care in the country.

-The department argues that eliminating competition between UnitedHealth and Amedisys “would harm patients who receive home health and hospice services, insurers who contract for home health services, and nurses who provide home health and hospice services.”

-Four states’ attorneys general — from Maryland, Illinois, New Jersey and New York — are joining the Justice Department in the antitrust complaint.
+The complaint alleges that UnitedHealth’s plan to acquire Amedisys is the result of “an intentional, sustained strategy of acquiring, rather than beating, competition.”
+After completing the LHC acquisition, the suit says UnitedHealth prevented Amedisys’ 2023 plans to merge with infusion provider OptionCare by paying a “breakup fee” — and then separately made its own acquisition offer, which Amedisys eventually accepted.

 UnitedHealth is seeking to add Amedisys to Optum, its subsidiary that provides care as well as pharmacy and technology services.
-Optum said Tuesday the acquisition “would be pro-competitive and further innovation.”
+In a response Tuesday to the antitrust suit, Optum said the transaction “would be pro-competitive and further innovation.”
 It said it plans to “vigorously defend (itself) against the DOJ’s overreaching interpretation of the antitrust laws.”

+In details about the deal published on Optum’s website, the company maintained Optum and Amedisys “would operate just a fraction” of all home health and hospice care markets nationwide when combined.
+Optum also noted plans to divest some of its care centers to home health provider VitalCaring upon the deal’s completion.
+It said the divestments would aid competition but the Justice Department said that the proposal is inadequate.

 Beyond its Optum unit, UnitedHealth Group also runs one of the nation’s largest health insurers, UnitedHealthcare.
-Last month, the Minnesota-based healthcare giant reported third-quarter net income of $6.06 billion on revenue of $100.82 billion.
+The Minnesota-based healthcare giant reported third-quarter net income of $6.06 billion on revenue of $100.82 billion.

+Louisiana-based Amedisys reported third-quarter earnings of $16.9 million and a revenue of $587.7 million for the period.

+Tuesday’s lawsuit arrives in the final months of the Biden administration, which has been particularly aggressive in antitrust enforcement.
+In recent years, the Justice Department has also targeted companies accused of engaging in illegal monopolies and driving up prices across industries like entertainment, travel and tech.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.